 The aim when mixing batter is to combine the ingredients by mixing or folding as gently as you can until your ingredients are just incorporated and there are no dry or floury bits remaining.
 Stop as soon as you reach that point.
 Some small lumps are fine.
 You shouldn't spend time trying to beat them out because then you will be developing the gluten more and more and deflating air bubbles in the batter.
 I promise you won't notice them when the pancakes are cooked.
 I try to mix my pancake batter in 10 or fewer strokes.

-When making pancakes it is important not to flip them too soon.
+When making vegan pancakes it is important not to flip them too soon.
+With no eggs they take a little longer to set and become fluffy.
 Here are step by step photos of a pancake cooking:

 Only flip the pancakes when bubbles have appeared all over the surface and started popping as demonstrated in image number 6.
 You can see that all of the bubbles around the edges have popped and look like little holes.
 Doing it this way ensures that most of the bubbles inside the pancake are set enough to not burst when you flip it which in turn ensures you get fluffy, airy pancakes.

 Over-mixing, not resting the batter, cooking too quickly, not making the pancake batter thick enough and not using a good recipe could all be reasons your vegan pancakes come out gummy.

 To avoid it happening again follow all of the tips in this post and give one of my vegan pancake recipes a try.

 What Fat To Use For Cooking Vegan Pancakes